Central Catholic High School

 Eligibility: Open to all female students.

-Responsibilities: Attend monthly meeting and retreat events.
+Responsibilities: Attend monthly meetings and guest speaker events.

 clagrange@cmlions.org